samardzicnenad/Coursera/README.md

 Courses that I took on www.coursera.org

+ - Java courses:
-Java course - Algorithms, Part I
+   - Algorithms, Part I
+ - Python courses:

-Python course - An Introduction to Interactive Programming in Python
+   - An Introduction to Interactive Programming in Python